j-chao/devops_workshops/01_container_orchestration/01_container_orchestration.md

 $ oc edit dc my-nginx
 ```

-We will explore the use of yaml template files more in the next workshop on pipelines.
+We will explore the use of yaml template files later.

 ### Deploying Your Own Application